sugar-fiend-Rovin/sugar-fiend-Rovin/README.md

 ### Hello there, I'm Rovin 👋

-I am a fourth year Computer Science and Business Administration major
+I am a fourth year Computer Science and Business Administration major at UCI

 ### Languages and Tools: